-Presence of invasive species/weeds.
-Check plant health, manually remove sediment immediately without damaging plants.
-Vegetation (where applicable) Dead vegetation/exposed soil Backfill with soil, reseed, and protect area until vegetation is reestablished.
-Trees and shrubs are within 5 feet of pavement surface Check that roots from trees have not penetrated the pavement, and leaves from deciduous trees and shrubs have not clogged the practice.
-Vegetation and large shrubs/trees that limit access or interfere with porous pavement operation shall be pruned.
-Filter bed is blocked and/or filled inappropriately Redistribute soil substrate and remove sediments within two weeks.
+Source Control Stormwater has more contaminants than the practice was designed to treat.
+Measures such as raking and removing leaves, street sweeping, vacuum sweeping, limited and controlled application of pesticides and fertilizers, and other good housekeeping practices that prevent pollutants from mixing with stormwater should be taken.
 Outlets provide inadequate conveyance out of facility Repair outlets for proper drainage.
-Outlet Excessive trash/debris/sediment accumulation at inlet Remove trash/debris and properly dispose.
-Evidence of erosion at/around inlet Backfill area, seed and mulch.
-Consider matting.
-E&S Measures may be warranted until stabilized.
+Outlet Excessive trash/debris/sediment accumulation at inlet Remove trash/debris and properly dispose of Evidence of erosion at/around inlet Backfill area, seed and mulch -consider matting, ESC Measures may be warranted until stabilized.
 Spill Prevention Hazardous/toxic substances are located/used near or on pavement.
-A spill prevention plan in areas where there is likelihood of spills from hazardous materials.
+A spill prevention plan shall be implemented at all non-residential sites and in areas where there is likelihood of spills from hazardous materials.
 Virtually all sites present potential danger from spills.
 All properties contain a wide variety of toxic materials including gasoline for lawn mowers, antifreeze for cars, solvents, pesticides, and cleaning aids than can adversely affect storm water if spilled.
 Releases of pollutants shall be corrected as soon as identified.
-Access Access is unsafe or impossible to inspect pavement Egress and ingress routes shall be renovated to design standards.
+Access Access is unsafe or impossible to inspect pavement 0 Egress and ingress routes shall be renovated to design standards.
 Roadways may need adjustments to accommodate size and weight of vehicles.
 Obstacles preventing maintenance personnel and/or equipment access to the porous pavement shall be removed.
 Gravel or ground cover shall be added if erosion occurs due to vehicular or pedestrian traffic.
-Insects & Rodents Insects and rodents are found within the practice.
-Pest control measures shall be taken when insects/rodents are found to be present.
-Standing water that creates an environment for development of insect larvae shall be eliminated.
-If sprays are considered, than a mosquito larvicide, such as Bacillus thurengensis or Altoside formulations can be applied only if absolutely necessary.
-Holes in the ground located in and around the pervious pavement shall be filled and compacted.
-Maintenance access to facility in need of repair Restore access for inspections and construction equipment for repairs.
+Maintenance access to facility in need of repair Restore access for inpsections and construction equipment for repairs.
 Structural components in need of repair Consult Engineer and approved design plans.
 Hydraulic control components in need of repair Consult Engineer and approved design plans.
-Excessive trash/debris/sediment Remove trash/debris/sediment and properly dispose.
-Overall Evidences of erosion Backfill area, seed and mulch.
-Consider matting.
-E&S Measures may be warranted until stabilized.
+Excessive trash/debris/sediment Remove trash/debris/sediment and properly dispose of.
+Overall Evidences of erosion Backfill area, seed and mulch -consider matting, ESC Measures may be warranted until stabilized.
 Evidence of oil/chemical accumulation Report to management and consult IDDE manual.
 Evidence of standing water; ponding, noticeable odors, water stains, presence of algae or floating aquatic vegetation Report to management and consult IDDE manual.
-Additional Indies.
+Encroachment on facility or easement by buildings or other structures Contact Operations and Maintenance Division.
+Additional and/or Su mmary Notes: